Get started now.

 Red Seal Trades: What They Are & How to Get Into One

 Going into one of the Red Seal trades can be an excellent career option.
-Canada needs a lot more skilled tradespeople in order to remain globally competitive.
+Canada needs more skilled tradespeople to remain globally competitive.
 In fact, certified journeymen* play crucial roles in the growth and vibrancy of the nation's economy.

 Many people have recognized the employment possibilities that such a vocational path can offer.
-And they've noticed that you can start taking advantage of some of those opportunities at almost any age.
+And they've noticed they can take advantage of some of those opportunities at almost any age.

 So why not explore this option a little more?
-Here are answers to nine of the most commonly asked questions:
+Here are answers to nine of the most frequently asked questions:

 - What is a Red Seal trade?

-- What are the various Red Seal trades?
+- What are the most popular Red Seal trades?

 - How do I get Red Seal certification?